 During the winter it’s easy for all of us to get a little “fluffier.”
 But what can be hard is shedding that extra weight.
 Our dogs are no different than us and they can easily gain weight.
 However, it is harder for pets to lose it because they don’t know how to make a conscious effort to be healthier.
 In fact affording to a study done a few years ago, 53% of dogs are overweight or obese.
 Don’t worry if your dog falls into the same category as many, there are ways to help them get healthier.
+Another way to keep them healthy is with the benefits from cbd, find more about them at the Business Matters website.

 Make sure to consult your veterinarian before you put your dog on any kind of diet.
 They can help calculate the exact amount of calories your pet needs in order to lose weight based their current size, ideal size, energy level, and general health status.